Skip to main content

 ynab_list_months

-Retrieve a list of all budget months with summary information about budgeting status for financial tracking and planning.
+Retrieve all budget months with summary information on income, activity, and budgeted amounts to quickly review budgeting status for any specified budget.

 Instructions